filippoCaste/se2-05-ThesisManagement/README.md

 ```

 - PUT `/:proposalId`
+  - Description: Update the status of an application
-  - request body content: the object containing the fields of the proposal
+  - request body content:
+    - see below
   - response:
-    - 204: No content (successful operation)
+    - 204 No Content: Successfully updated.
-    - 401: Unauthorized
-    - 403: Forbidden
+    - 400 Bad Request: Indicates missing or invalid parameters.
+    - 401 Unauthorized: Indicates that the user is not logged in.
+    - 403 Forbidden: User cannot access to this resource.
-    - 404: Not found
+    - 404 Not Found: The proposal doesn't exist.
-    - 500: Internal server error
+    - 500 Internal Server Error: Indicates an error during processing.
   ```json
   {
     "title": "Some proposal",